landskape-ai/model-transferability/README.md

 Note that `n_shot = -1` indicated that the entire data is being used.
 To use other N-shot data budgets, the user can provide a custon value.

-Similarly, to run the ILM-VP script to transfer the dense model onto the full CIFAR-10 dataset with default parameters, use the following command:
+Similarly, to run the ILM-VP script to transfer lottery ticket at sparsity state `8` onto the full CIFAR-10 dataset with default parameters, use the following command:

 ```
 python3 experiments/cnn/ilm_vp.py \